DS-100/su20/index.md

 **Q. On the course enrollment, I noticed that students are unable to enroll in a lab/discussions section.
 For the enrollment process, will students mark the "TBA" option in order to enroll and once they are accepted into the course will they get to choose a lab/discussion section?**

-**A.** All students will enroll in a single lab/discussion section (the 'generic' 999 section), and at the beginning of the semester we will assign students to sections using some method. -->
+**A.** We won't be assigning students to actual discussion or lab sections due to the online nature of the course.
+We will be using the time that was allocated for labs and discussions as office hours.